Outreach and Opportunity in Radiology

 Committee Focus Areas

-The UCSF Department of Radiology and Biomedical Imaging Diversity & Inclusion Committee applies its efforts as follows:
+The UCSF Department of Radiology and Biomedical Imaging Outreach and Opportunity Committee applies its efforts as follows:

-1. Recruitment and retention: Improve recruitment by fostering improved access to mentored clinical experiences for underrepresented groups in radiology, including women and minorities.
+1. Recruitment and retention: Improve recruitment by fostering improved access to mentored clinical experiences.

-2. Education: Organize education sessions for faculty, staff, and trainees on a variety of diversity topics.
+2. Education: Organize education sessions for faculty, staff, and trainees on a variety of topics.

 3. Research: Design unique research experiences for trainees, giving them exposure to state-of-the-art radiology research facilities and the leading edge of innovation.